 Are you a Brand Manager at a Manufacturer or a Retailer?
-Do you follow this school of thought – we as a manufacturer have the freedom to set Market Price and not worry about Competition or Price Intelligence (or Price Intel)?
+Do you follow this school of thought – we as a manufacturer have the freedom to set Market Price and not worry about Competition or Price Intelligence?

-The answer is both Yes and No. You have the freedom to set your Market Price and not worry if you are the Market Leader that designs and manufactures unique and innovative products.
+The answer is both Yes and No. You have the freedom to set your Market Price.
+You don’t have to worry if you are the Market Leader that designs and manufactures unique and innovative products.
 Likewise, if you manufacture products like that of your competitors, or produce differentiated products, you still have the freedom to choose your price.

 Manufacturers must monitor MAP violations and track competitors’ pricing strategies.

-Irrespective of your strategy – Differentiation & Innovation, or Value, you cannot ignore Market Price Analysis and Competition.
-You do not want to give money on the table.
+Irrespective of your strategy – Differentiation & Premium, or Value, you cannot ignore Market Price Analysis and Competition.
+You don’t want to leave money on the table.
 Hence Price Intelligence and Market Analysis are always critical.

-When Apple first introduced the trendsetting iPhone and iPod, it could set price without much consideration of competitors.
-Nevertheless, Apple had to implement a Retailer Strategy and offered special incentives to retailers to maintain MAP (Minimum Advertised Price).
+When Apple first introduced the trendsetting iPhone and iPod, it could set the price without much consideration of competitors.
+Nevertheless, Apple offered special incentives to retailers to maintain MAP (Minimum Advertised Price).

-Although the proliferation of capabilities to rapidly produce and distribute new products is rewarding, it carries new challenges.
+Although capabilities to rapidly produce and distribute new products is rewarding, it carries new challenges.
 Given growth in digital marketing and the global surge of marketplaces and 3rd party sellers, the ability to track competitive Market Prices is a vital necessity.

-As a manufacturer, the right question to ask is –
+As a manufacturer, you must ask 3 key questions –

 In the competitive market, PRICE is crucial to Sales Conversion.
 It drives consumers towards the purchase.
-It also has a psychological impact on the consumer’s BRAND impression.
+It also has a psychological impact to the consumer on BRAND impression.
 Generally, higher-priced products are perceived as “Premium” and vice–versa.

 For example, Tiffany – a luxury brand – markets its products as Specialty.
 It targets customers willing to pay the extra dollar for the premium brand products.
 These consumers believe the value received is worth the price.
 Hypothetically, if Tiffany changes its Marketing Strategy and lowers prices to target all customer segments, there is a high chance of BRAND IMAGE devaluation, and the brand’s market perception will shift from Specialty to Convenience.